bogdan-ds/logging/README.md

 ![](screenshots/truck.jpg)

 I created this small app to help process long video files in search of logging trucks.
 Ideally this would aid efforts to combat illegal logging.
-This repository includes two models which were fine-tuned by me with data collect from the public photo register of the [South-Western State Enterprise](https://www.fotoregister.uzdp.bg/public).
+This repository includes two models which were fine-tuned by me with data collected from the public photo register of the [South-Western State Enterprise](https://www.fotoregister.uzdp.bg/public).
 The fine-tuned models are:
  - Object detection: [YOLOv7](https://github.com/WongKinYiu/yolov7) by Wong Kin Yiu.